Most people are quite happy to lose weight on a raw food diet, but for some people it goes too far and they just get skinnier and skinnier.

 2: I simplified my diet

 Taking heed of my nutritionist’s advice, I began to eat much simpler food combinations.
 Instead of preparing complicated dishes (especially high-fat ‘gourmet’style ones), I would choose 2 or 3 ingredients and make a meal from them.

 I learned about food combining and how to make it easy for the body to digest and assimilate foods.
 It made sense to me that if I was going to put on weight, I needed to help my body efficiently digest and assimilate the nutrients from the food I was eating.
 And one of the best ways to do that is to combine foods wisely and keep meals simple.

 3: I began sun-gazing

 I learned about sun-gazing and realised that food is not the only way the body gains energy.
 I went through this process over a period of several months and witnessed dramatic changes in my mind and body.
-(If you are interested in sungazing, please be careful and follow the correct protocol, to protect your eyesight).

 4: I used the power of my mind